-“The world needs young people proactively contributing to innovative and environmentally and economically sustainable agricultural development,” states YPARD, an international movement by Young Professionals for Young Professionals for Agricultural and Rural Development.
-YPARD notes that for humanity to adapt to the impacts of climate change, rapid urbanization and unpredictable weather events on agriculture and the environment, we need to empower and nurture the next generation of farmers and entrepreneurs.
-YPARD is a global networking platform for Young Professionals to create youth movement in agricultural development.
+"The world needs young people proactively contributing to innovative and environmentally and economically sustainable agricultural development," states YPARD, an international movement by Young Professionals for Young Professionals for Agricultural and Rural Development.
+YPARD notes that for humanity to adapt to the impacts of climate change, rapid urbanization, and unpredictable weather events on agriculture and the environment, we need to empower and nurture the next generation of farmers and entrepreneurs.
+YPARD is a global networking platform for Young Professionals to create a movement for the youth in agricultural development.

-The origin of USDA’s Beginning Farmer and Rancher Development Program (BFRDP) in the United States is easily traced to the greying American farmer.
+The origin of USDA's Beginning Farmer and Rancher Development Program (BFRDP) in the United States is easily traced to the greying American farmer.
 Reasons for the declining and greying farm population in the United States are many and varied.
-For new and minority farmers, the path to a successful farming career is fraught with even greater challenges, such as struggling to find financing to purchase land, lack of educational and technical assistance opportunities, and confronting historical racial inequities.
-The Institute believes that mentoring, especially for underserved minority youth and audiences, is also a missing link in the agricultural sector, which is why the Institute offers mentoring, outreach training, and technical assistance opportunities to minority and underserved individuals across in metro and non-metro areas.
+For new and minority farmers, the path to a thriving farming career is fraught with even more significant challenges.
+Struggles include financing land, lack of educational/technical assistance opportunities, and confronting historical racial inequities.
+The Institute believes mentoring is a missing link in the agricultural sector, especially for underserved minority youth and audiences.
+This lack of guidance is why the Institute strives to offer mentoring, outreach training, and technical assistance opportunities to minority and underserved individuals across metro and non-metro areas.

 PROGRAMS AND SERVICES